Abhigyan001/Abhigyan001/README.md

 Hi, I'm [Abhigyan Mahanta](https://abhigyanmahanta.netlify.app/), a Frontend Developer from Guwahati, India.
 <br /><br />
-I'm a Full-Stack graduate from Microverse and have joined Catprint as a Ruby on Rails Developer.
+I'm a Full-Stack graduate from Microverse and have joined Catprint as a Frontend Developer.
 Besides programming, I like to read fiction novels and play simulation games.

 **What I have been upto recently:**